StellarWitch7/moth-lang/README.md

 ### Arguments
 ```
 -v, --verbose => Logs extra info to console.
+-n, --no-meta => Strips metadata from the output file.
+WARNING: makes libraries act like C libraries!
 -o, --output => The name of the output file.
 Please forego the extension.
 -i, --input => The files to compile.
 --debug-test => Whether to run the output program once done compiling.